NUWCDIVNPT/stig-manager/docs/_build/html/_sources/the-project/related-repos.rst.txt

 STIG Manager Accessories
 #############################################################

-The STIG Manager API is designed and documented such that additional clients can be developed to enhance its utility for users.
+The STIG Manager OSS API is designed and documented such that additional clients can be developed to enhance its utility for users.

-The STIG Manager OSS project provides the main reference UI Client, described in this documentation, as part of its main repository on GitHub.
+The STIG Manager OSS project provides the main reference UI Client, described in this documentation, as part of the main repository on GitHub.

 If other projects want to contribute a client or other stand-alone enhancements to the tool, create a Pull Request and we will link to them here.